-The second issue that I will endeavour to deal with in this paper is the misapplication of the "value to the owner" premise of valuation.
-This arises from cases where overstated, unjustified valuation conclusions are reached by a valuer on the basis that the subject interest has some "special value" to the party, not available to any other purchaser.
+In Part B I will endeavor to deal with the related issue that arises regularly in valuations undertaken for the purpose of Family Law matters, being the misapplication of the "value to the owner" premise of valuation.
+Unfortunately we regularly see reports containing overstated, unjustified valuation conclusions on the basis that the subject interest has some "special value" to the party, not available to any other purchaser, which when critically reviewed is unfounded.